ALL SESSIONS ARE HELD VIA ONLINE/PHONE FORMATS AT THIS TIME.

 2. What are your office hours?

-My office hours are: Tuesdays from 8am-2:30pm, Wednesdays from 8am-2:30pm, Saturdays by appointment, and Sundays by appointment.
+My Online/Telehealth office hours are: Mondays, Wednesdays, and Thursdays by appointment.

 3. How long do your sessions last?